Multiple people injured in knife attack on German train | Business

 - Germany

-A knife attack on a high-speed train in Germany has injured several people, German media report.
+A knife attack on a high-speed train in Germany has injured several people, police confirmed Saturday morning.

-Local police told broadcaster Bayerischer Rundfunk that they received a call about the attack around 9 am local time on Saturday.
+Local police told The Associated Press that they received a call about the attack around 9 am local time on Saturday.

-The train in question, one of Germany's high-speed ICE trains, was travelling between the Bavarian cities of Regensburg and Nuremberg at the time of the attack.
+The train in question, one of Germany's high-speed ICE trains, was traveling between the Bavarian cities of Regensburg and Nuremberg at the time of the attack.

-One person has been arrested and multiple people are injured, police said.
-So far, there is no information about the attacker or possible motives.
+One man has been arrested in connection with the attack at the train station in Seubersdorf, where the train is currently stopped, police said.
+Police said multiple people were injured but were unable to provide a specific number.
+So far, there is no information available about the attacker or possible motives.

+Bavarian state police are on the scene in Seubersdorf, local police confirmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)